redhat-developer/vscode-java/README.md

 * `java.completion.enabled` : Enable/disable code completion support.

 *New in 0.38.0:*
-* `java.configuration.excludeProjectSettingsFiles`: Exclude the extension generated project setting files(.classpath, .project, .settings) from the file explorer.
+* `java.configuration.excludeProjectSettingsFiles`: Exclude the extension generated project setting files(.classpath, .project, .settings, .factorypath) from the file explorer.
 When set to false, it will not revert the changes made on the setting.json file(s).

 Troubleshooting